DenzylSGovender/INSY7315-UML-Support/README.md

 - **State Diagram** – Describes how an object's state changes over time.

 Professional software engineers often create multiple diagrams for the same system because each one provides a different perspective that helps stakeholders, developers, and testers understand the software.

+If there are any sites that are not working, please reach out to me.